electronstudio/godot_racing/docs/tutorial.md

 ## Other map objects

-In the FileSystem folder `Objects` you can find some decorate images.
+In the FileSystem folder `Objects` you can find some decorative images.
 Click the `objects` node and then drag them into the scene to create sprites.

 ## Crash sound effect